commercetools/merchant-center-application-kit/packages/application-shell/src/components/fetch-user/README.md

-# Component to fetch the logged in user
+# Component to Fetch the Logged in User

 This is a data fetching component to fetch the logged in user.
 You can use this component (or the complementary HoC) to retrieve user data and use it when needed.